8 Must-Have Two-Tier ERP Features

 Because two-tier ERP deployments are not the same as traditional ERP projects, organizations must consider different factors when evaluating software.

 The two-tier ERP strategy trend, in which companies run a primary ERP system on-premise with one or more additional ERP systems in the cloud, has been steadily gaining ground.
-Because the model is decidedly different than traditional ERP deployments, there are some special considerations for those evaluating two-tier ERP.
+Because the model is decidedly different than a traditional ERP implementation, there are some special considerations for those evaluating two-tier ERP.

 Is Two-Tier ERP Necessary?